armoured/mini-dictionary/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.

 ### Deployment

-This app will be temporarily deployed to S3 - I will update the link here soon.
+This app will be temporarily deployed to S3.

+Here is the link: http://mini-dictionary.s3-website-ap-southeast-2.amazonaws.com/